bajareaboli/Jenkins_repo/README.md

 # Tools used in deployment:
 1. Jenkins- Integration tool
 2. Git- Version maintaining
-3. Tomcat server -for deployment of website.
+3. Tomcat server -for deployment of website